nyamcoder/scripts/mws/README.md

 * `mws-ycam.sh` — webcam widget for `mws-y.sh`

 So far running with weather data provided by the services OpenWeatherMap, NWS/NOAA, and Yr.
-Localizable the GUI into _nearly any language!_ For details see the scripts’ comments, or the preview descriptions in my [deviantART gallery](http://mitoxd.deviantart.com/gallery/48968202/Scripting "mito's Scripting gallery").
+Localizable GUI into _nearly any language!_ For details see the scripts’ comments, or the preview descriptions in my [deviantART gallery](http://mitoxd.deviantart.com/gallery/48968202/Scripting "mito's Scripting gallery").

 Anyway it’s mandatory to get into grips with the _Dzen_ options and syntax!